 Step 3: Prepare the wet ingredients

 Combine the water, coconut oil, salt, vanilla beans, brown sugar, and maple syrup in a small pot.
-Mix it well and bring it to a boil before turning the heat off.
+Mix it well and bring it to a boil over medium heat before turning the heat off.

 Step 4: Combine dry and wet mixtures